It’s time to get real for a minute: big adventure bikes can be intimidating.

 There’s a good reason for the hype.
 Yamaha’s 689cc parallel-twin, first seen in the FZ/MT-07 is a fun engine, offering lots of fun, usable power.
 Its playful nature makes it well suited for a middleweight adventure bike, but it seems as though Yamaha hasn’t gone the route of street-biased Suzuki V-Strom 650 (read - not the 800 DE version discussed below).

 Instead, the Tenere 700 leans hard towards being a dirt-focused adventure bike with minimal street accouterments.

 The narrow body, slim tank, and flat seat were designed to make it easy to grip the bike with your knees while standing, while the 21-inch/18-inch front/rear wire-spoke wheel combo gives you plenty of options for aggressive tires.

 A 43mm inverted fork is fully adjustable and offers 8.3 inches of travel.
 The shock only gets preload adjusting and 7.9 inches of travel, but that should be plenty to have a lot of fun.

-Whether you want the thinly-disguised dirt bike that is the KTM or prefer the more road-oriented Aprilia, all five bikes here are well equipped to handle on-road and off-road duties.
+Whether you want the thinly-disguised dirtbike that is the KTM, or prefer the more road-oriented Suzuki, all seven bikes here are well equipped to handle on-road and off-road duties.
 So plan that long trip you’ve been dying to tackle.
 There’s no better time than now to give it a shot.